 - Cover the bowl with a tea towel, and leave it on the counter to soak and ferment for at least 30 minutes and up to 24 hours.

-- Follow the rest of the recipe, as directed.
-Just be sure to add the extra 1/2 cup of flour if you were only able to soak 1 cup of flour.
+- Follow the rest of the recipe, starting with step 4.
+The soaking liquid and flour in the preferment replace those in the ingredient list.
+Just be sure to add the extra 1/2 cup of flour if you only soaked 1 cup of flour.

 Healthy Morning Glory Muffins